-"We now hold all the records." - Orville Wright to his sister Katherine Days 1127 through 1183 -June to August, 1902 After the busy season for their bicycle business, Orville and Wilbur begin to build their third glider.
+"We now hold all the records." - Orville Wright to his sister Katherine 1902 Aircraft tested: Glider, 32-foot wingspan.
+Longest flight: 622 feet, 26 seconds.
+Days 1127 through 1183 - June to August, 1902 After the busy season for their bicycle business, Orville and Wilbur begin to build their third glider.
 This is the first aircraft they have designed using the information from their wind tunnel experiments.
 It is also the first aircraft since their model glider to have a tail - two fixed vertical surfaces at the rear.
 Day 1209 - September 20, 1902 The Wrights begin to fly their new machine at Kitty Hawk.
-It is an enormous improvement over their previous gliders, providing adequate lift for long glides.
+It is a enormous improvement over their previous gliders, providing adequate lift for long glides.
 However, they still have problems with control.
-When they turn the glider, sometimes it stalls and dives for the ground, a frightening maneuver the Wrights call "well digging."
-Day 1227 - October 8, 1902

-To prevent the glider from well digging, Wilbur and Orville convert the fixed tail to a movable rudder.
+When they turn the glider, sometimes it rolls into a spiral dive, a frightening maneuver the Wrights call "well digging."
+Day 1227 - October 8, 1902 To prevent the glider from well digging, Wilbur and Orville convert the fixed tail to a movable rudder.
 With wing warping to control roll, an elevator for pitch, and a rudder for yaw, the 1902 Wright Glider is the first aircraft ever with three-axis control.
-The Wrights begin to truly fly, making over 1000 glides - some over 600 feet - before returning home.
-Day 1283 - December 3, 1902

-Encouraged by the success of their glider, the Wright brothers decide to build a powered aircraft.
+The Wrights begin to truly fly, making over 1000 glides before returning home.
+Day 1283 - December 3, 1902 Encouraged by the success of their glider, the Wright brothers decide to build a powered aircraft.
 They write to ten different manufacturers of gasoline motors, but none can offer a suitable engine for an airplane.
-Copyright © 2015 Bookworks, Inc.
+Copyright © 2012 Bookworks, Inc.